tcho16/starling/README.md

 - Import the project and then run the main class located in `src/main.java/com.tarikh/interview/starling/StarlingApplication`.

 ## How to use the application
 One endpoint is exposed.
-It is a POST method.
+It is a PUT method.
 The endpoint is:

 `http://localhost:8080/account/{accountHolderUId}/saving-goals/transactions/roundup`